LouisOhlow/WeAr/README.md

 #### iOS
 *npx react-native run-ios --device=**yourDeviceName***

-alternatively you can just run it with ARCore or Android Studio
+alternatively you can just run it with XCode or Android Studio

 ## Project Structure
 ### actions